 The bonus is designed to reward employees for the performance of the company and of the individual over a time horizon of one year.
 The bonus target is subject to a double performance multiplier which consists of a Corporate Performance Multiplier ("CPM") and an Individual Performance Multiplier ("IPM").
+The same mechanism applies to employees across the organization that participate in the corporate bonus plan.

 The mechanism provides a direct link between individual contribution and company performance which are interdependent.
 The calculation mechanism delivers significant value when both company and individual performance are above expectations.
 Conversely if company and/or individual performance levels are lower than expectations this is reflected through significantly diminished value.
-As the bonus calculation is based on a double multiplier, a Corporate Performance Multiplier of 0% results in there being no bonus payout, regardless of individual performance.
-An Individual
+As the bonus calculation is based on a double multiplier, a multiplier of 0% results in there being no bonus payout, regardless of the performance of the other multiplier.
+The current target bonus is set as 90% of base salary for the CEO and 65% of base salary for the members of the Executive Committee.

-Performance Multiplier of 0% also results in there being no bonus payout, regardless of Corporate performance.
 The overall bonus opportunity is capped at 175% of the target for the CEO and the Executive Committee.

-- CORPORATE OBJECTIVES
+CORPORATE OBJECTIVES

-To encourage focus on revenue growth but also on underlying profitability, UCB currently considers annual Adjusted Earnings Before Interest Tax Depreciation and Amortization (" Adj.
+To encourage focus on revenue growth but also on underlying profitability, UCB currently considers annual Adjusted Earnings Before Interest Tax Depreciation and Amortization ("Adj.
 EBITDA") as a shared short-term corporate performance metric, for the CEO and Executive Committee, as well as the wider workforce, under the corporate bonus plan.
 As Adj.
-EBITDA is a proxy for UCB's underlying profitability, this ensures that the overall bonus plan is self-funding, and also rewards collective efforts across the organization.
-The metric(s) can also evolve in line with company strategic priorities to include other financial as well as extra financial metrics, which would be explained in the Remuneration Report.
+EBITDA is a proxy for UCB's underlying profitability, this ensures that the overall bonus plan is self-funding and rewards collective efforts across the organization.
+The metric(s) can also evolve in line with company strategic priorities to include other financial as well as extra-financial metrics, which would be explained in the Remuneration Report.

-The target is set at a level that the GNCC considers to be suitably challenging while the payout curve is balanced to incentivize high performance, while not encouraging excessive risk-taking.
+The target is set at a level that the Board considers to be suitably challenging while the payout curve is balanced to incentivize high performance, while not encouraging excessive risk-taking.
 A threshold is set at a level that is deemed to be the minimum acceptable level of performance, and as the target is stretched, the maximum can be reached only if truly exceptional performance is attained.
-We may also adapt our payout curves from time to time, to reflect evolving probabilities of reaching or exceeding targets in a more volatile market reality, while ensuring employees are incentivized in a fair and competitive way.
-The payout curve is shared in the annual remuneration report.
+The payout curves may be adapted to reflect evolving probabilities of reaching or exceeding targets in a more volatile market reality, while ensuring employees are incentivized in a fair and competitive way.
+The payout curve is shared in the annual Remuneration Report.

-- INDIVIDUAL OBJECTIVES
+INDIVIDUAL OBJECTIVES